Valverde dismisses Messi fitness concerns

-Barcelona head coach Ernesto Valverde dismissed suggestions Lionel Messi was not fit enough to start in Sunday's 0-0 draw at Athletic Bilbao.

-LaLiga's leaders were held to a third draw in succession across all competitions, as they were frustrated at San Mames by Athletic.
+LaLiga's leader was held to a third draw in succession across all competitions, as they were frustrated at San Mames by Athletic.

 Messi started Wednesday's 1-1 Copa del Rey semi-final first-leg draw against Real Madrid on the bench due to a thigh knock, but he came back into the line-up in Bilbao.